 Monte Biaina 1413 m

-Monte Biaina 1413 m is an interesting elevation located to the South of Passo di San Giovanni, a pass that allows the connection between the Sarca Valley and the Giudicarie.
-It is a mountain made up of a long wooded ridge supported by high and steep rocky walls facing East that dominate the road leading from Arco to San Giovanni al Monte, while the wooded West face overlooks the Val Lomasone.
+Monte Biaina 1413 m is an interesting elevation located to the South of the villages of San Giovanni al Monte and Marcarie.
+It is a mountain made up of a long wooded ridge supported by high and steep rocky walls facing East that overhelming the road joining Arco to San Giovanni al Monte, while the wooded West face overlooks the Val Lomasone.

 The starting point of the Normal route is the nice village of S. Giovanni al Monte 1058 m

 From Varignano, a hamlet of Arco, take the road to San Giovanni al Monte.
 Pass the hamlet of Padaro and follow the road until you reach the small parking lot just before the Refuge San Giovanni and the church.
 Continuing on the road you arrive in Marcarie.

 Difficulty: EE, F+ in wintertime in presence of snow